-(Sheriff enters and approaches Chester and motions for him to sit down on the stool.)
+(Townsfolk bow their heads and exit slowly.
+Sheriff approaches Chester and motions for him to sit down on the stool.)

-SHERIFF: Well, don't fret none, boy.
-Just rest your weary bones, and look how I can shoot a wild mallard duck out of the sky with one blast from by trusty pistol.
+SHERIFF: Just rest your weary bones, stranger.
+Look how I can shoot a wild mallard duck out of the sky with one blast from by trusty pistol.
 (Removes pistol from holster.)
 Cover your ears!